-The pandemic is not over, yet somehow it feels we are turning the corner in the US.
+The pandemic is not over, yet somehow it feels like we are turning the corner in the US.
 In Kenya, the effect of COVID-19 was more severe economically and educationally than in public health.
 Through February, Kenya reported a total of 1,866 deaths from COVID-19.
 This is about ⅓ the deaths reported in Minnesota despite the fact that Kenya has about 43 million people vs Minnesota’s 5.64 million.

-Our team in Kenya believes that economic life is returning to normal in Nairobi, though there is still a ban on large gatherings and the curfew has been extended 60 days.
+Our team in Kenya believes that economic life is returning to normal in Nairobi, though there is still a ban on large gatherings and the curfew has been extended by 60 days.
 We stopped providing families food packets through our Food from Friends program in January with no reports of undue suffering.
 It will take time for the economy to recover ground, but things seem to be coming back steadily.

 The Kenyan government decided last fall that all schools would reopen for in-person education in January 2021.
 Normally, the academic year is the calendar year and children attend school for three terms.
-The intention is to squeeze in a fourth school term in 2021 and and again in 2022 to make up for the two lost terms in 2020.
+The intention is to squeeze in a fourth school term in 2021 and again in 2022 to make up for the two lost terms in 2020.
 This has important implications for our program:

 - For two years, school fees will be about 25% higher.
 School fees are our biggest annual expense.